giorgiorub/cloud-boot-app1/README.md

 # cloud-boot-app1
-An example of a complete cloud-bases web app for data analyst
+An example of a complete cloud-bases web app for data analysis based on Streamlit